 IN-DEPTH REVIEW OF RESEARCH

-Preventive strategies can include bilateral prophylactic mastectomy (removal of breast tissue) and/or prophylactic bilateral salpingo-oophorectomy (removal of the ovaries and fallopian tubes).
+Preventive strategies can include (removal of breast tissue) and/or prophylactic salpingo-oophorectomy (removal of the ovaries and ).
 These decisions impact family planning considerations.
 A woman’s decisions on family planning affect her spouse or partner, children, parents, and extended family.
 These family dynamics affect how women discuss genetic cancer risk, yet little guidance exists on how to communicate about family planning and what strategies to consider.

 Researchers of this study wanted to know: